-Rabbi Elozar said: He who scoffs, affliction will befall him.
+Rabbi Elazar said: He who scoffs, affliction will befall him, as it is said: Now therefore do not scoff, lest your affliction be made severe.

-Raba used to beg his students not to scoff, so that they will not incur afflictions.
+Rava used to beg his students not to scoff, so that they will not incur afflictions.

-Rav Katina said: He, who scoffs, his sustenance will be diminished.
+Rav Katina said: He, who scoffs, his sustenance will be diminished, as it is said: God withdrew His hand from the scoffers.